xmtp/xmtp-dot-org/docs/awesome.md

 **Metadata**

-In compliance with [Open Frames](https://github.com/open-frames/standard/blob/v0.0.1/README.md), Use a meta tag in your frame's HTML to declare the client protocols your frame supports.
+In compliance with [Open Frames](https://github.com/open-frames/standard/blob/v0.0.1/README.md), use a meta tag in your frame's HTML to declare the client protocols your frame supports.

 ```html
 <meta property="of:accepts:xmtp" content="vNext" />